LizzieHerman/EGEN310/README.md

   2) Open the app
   3) Allow/Turn-on Bluetooth (If not already done)
   4) Click the Bluetooth button in the bottom left hand corner
-  5) Select the Microcontroller - A new list will apear with allot of numbers
+  5) Select the Microcontroller - A new list will apear with a fair amount of numbers
   6) Choose 6e400001...
-(Sets the Service ID for the Adafruit Microcontroller we are currently using) - A new list will apear with allot of numbers
+(Sets the Service ID for the Adafruit Microcontroller we are currently using) - A new list will apear with a fair amount of numbers
   7) Choose 6E400002...
 (Allows writing for the Adafruit Microcontroller we are currently using)